Focal Point - 2015/06

 Herman Burton (Seabrook, Texas; email: [email protected]) built his Contender .60 from a Top Flite kit.

-The Contender is powered by an O.S.
-FS81 four-stroke engine and has all Futaba equipment.
-Its color scheme was duplicated from the model shown on the kit’s box.
-The bright white MonoKote covering and Chartpak tape panel lines show up well against the black asphalt runway of the Johnson Space Center RC Club’s runway.
+The airplane has a long, deep dorsal fin and a tall tail fin and flies exceptionally well.
+Herman installed the optional operational flap, which allows operations from short runways.
+It is powered by an O.S.
+FS81 four-stroke engine and uses all Futaba radio equipment.
+The color scheme duplicates the model shown on the kit box.
+The bright white MonoKote covering and Chartpak tape panel lines contrast well against the black asphalt runway of the Johnson Space Center Radio Control Club.

 Blue Canoe

-Hank Greenberg (El Pasa, Texas; email: [email protected]) built his Cessna 310 from Rich Uravitch plans.
+Hank Greenberg (El Paso, Texas; email: [email protected]) built his Cessna 310 from Rich Uravitch plans.

 Stinson SR-9